AWADS x Million Metres - A Partnership To Counteract Our Carbon Emissions

 Planting the banks of our waterways has the following benefits:

-- Helping prevent stream bank erosion and therefore reducing sediment entering the water
+- Helps prevent stream bank erosion and therefore reducing sediment entering the water

-- Helping stop phosphorus and industrial contaminants from entering the water
+- Helps stop phosphorus and industrial contaminants from entering the water

-- Shading the water which lowers water temperatures and improves habitat for native fish
+- Shades the water, which lowers water temperatures and improves habitat for native fish

-- Increasing habitat for native birds and insects
+- Increases habitat for native birds and insects

 Why this partnership?